Protected area downgrading, downsizing, and degazettement: Implications

-Ongoing Discussion and Responses
+Ongoing discussion and responses

 PADDD was a topic of discussion at the World Parks Congress in Sydney, Australia, in November, 2014.
-PADDD was included in Motion 026 of the IUCN World Conservation Congress in Honolulu, Hawaii in 2016: “The World Conservation Congress, at its session in Hawai‘i, United States of America, 1–10 September 2016...Calls on governments not to de-gazette, downgrade or alter the boundaries of all categories of protected areas to facilitate environmentally damaging industrial activities and infrastructure development."
+PADDD was included in Motion 026 of the IUCN World Conservation Congress in Honolulu, Hawaii in 2016: "The World Conservation Congress, at its session in Hawaiʻi, United States of America, 1–10 September 2016...Calls on governments not to de-gazette, downgrade or alter the boundaries of all categories of protected areas to facilitate environmentally damaging industrial activities and infrastructure development."

 IUCN 2020 World Conservation Congress Resolution 084 calls for a Global Response to PADDD, calling on IUCN members to strengthen protected areas; acknowledge the risks associated with unrestrained and poorly-governed PADDD for biodiversity conservation; refrain from enacting or investing in PADDD events that will lead to further extensive development.

 Ongoing responses to PADDD include Project Finance for Permanence (PFP), which is an innovative method to secure permanent funding for conservation areas.
 The largest PFP, Amazon Region Protected Areas (ARPA), permanently financed conservation initiatives in 15 percent of the Brazilian Amazon.

 The Legacy Landscapes Fund is an initiative to support protected areas for the long-term.
 It aims to support 30 protected areas by 2030 with sustainable funding totaling $1B USD.

 Ongoing debates surrounding PADDD events around the world appear regularly in the media; see PADDDtracker Twitter and Parkwire for examples.

 Several additional studies have highlighted PADDD around the world including: China (Ma et al, Huang et al), Bhutan (Dorji et al), South Africa (De Vos et al), Mexico (Lebreton, Depraz et al), the Caucasus region (Mancheno et al), Ecuador (López Sandoval et al) and Brazil (Laue & Arima, Bernard et al, Correia et al, Villen et al).

-PADDDtracker Website
+PADDDtracker website

 PADDDtracker.org is the most comprehensive database of legal rollbacks to national parks and other protected areas around the world.
 The website contains publicly accessible data and maps on global PADDD events collected systematically, opportunistically, and through crowdsourcing.
 Data available to download on PADDDtracker have been validated following peer-review.
 Members of the public with information about changes to protected areas can contribute to PADDDtracker.
 Conservation International and World Wildlife Fund review and manage the database.